kartonfarkas/api_docs/source/suite/emails/email_update.rst

    * - 400
      - 6039
      - Campaign language is invalid
-     - For available languages see the /languages api.
+     - For available languages, see :doc:`../appendices/language_codes`.
    * - 400
      - 6040
      - Campaign subject is invalid
-     - The subject of a campaign can not be empty.
+     - Subject of a campaign cannot be empty.
    * - 400
      - 6041
      - Campaign source cannot be changed for template based campaigns